willie68/ReCoS-Remote-Command-Service/README.md

 - showing Days up to an end date
 - rolling a dice (virtually)
 - showing and logging pc hardware sensors
-- controlling your smart home: homematic, philips hue
+- controlling your smart home with product integrations like homematic or philips hue
 - using a virtual keyboard
 - controlling your media player
 - ping time to a server